rainandbare/react-permormance/README.md

 The second argument of Reat.memo() is especially helpful if your props objects are objects but if you are passing functions as props you have another tool to control how React.memo works: `useCallback`.
 Usually you run into a problem comparing two functions as props because on the parent components render it creates two different versions of the same function in memory and when it compares them it says - 'NOPE!
 Different functions!
 RERENDER!"

 The useCallback function takes two arguments - an inline function and an array of dependancies.
-Once you wrap a function in useCallback, it will run the SAME memoized function unless one of the dependancies change.
+Once you wrap a function in useCallback, it will return the EXACT SAME function from memory unless one of the dependancies change.

 Tips:
 - You will often have to use `React.memo()` on a child component and `useCallback()` on the parent component to see a change in the child components rerendering functionality
-- REMEMBER the `useCallback` function needs a dependancy array, like `useEffect()`, in order to be effective at all!
+- REMEMBER the `useCallback()` function needs a dependancy array, like `useEffect()`, in order to be effective at all!
 I have forgot many times.

 &nbsp;